-Quilt and Fair Theme: All Roads Lead to the County Fair
+Quilt and Fair Theme: Heroes of the Heartland

-Two 9-inch by 22-inch prewashed challenge fabrics will be available for purchase at

-Country Fabrics, 108 E. 5th Ave., Garnett, KS 66032
+Two 9-inch by 22-inch prewashed challenge fabrics will be available for purchase at Country Fabrics, 108 E. 5th Ave., Garnett, KS 66032

-BLOCK SIZE 12/2" SOUARE UNFINISHED
+BLOCK SIZE 121/2" SQUARE UNFINISHED

-- Do not design block on point; keep block straight. - Do not quilt block. - Block may be traditional design or an original design, pieced by hand or machine. - Blocks are to be completed by sewing pieces of material together. - Blocks may be appliqued, paper pieced, traditionally pieced, or a combination of techniques may be used. - Blocks may have some embroidery. - Three-dimensional work (padding) is not permitted. - Block must include the two challenge fabrics include background fabric of - your own choice and as many other colors of fabric as you wish.
+- Do not design block on point; keep block straight. - Do not quilt block. - Block may be traditional design or an original design, pieced by hand or machine. - Blocks are to be completed by sewing pieces of material together. - Blocks may be appliqued, paper pieced, traditionally pieced, or a combination of techniques may be used. - Blocks may have some embroidery. - Three-dimensional work (padding) is not permitted. - Block must include the two challenge fabrics include background fabric of your own choice and as many other colors of fabric as you wish.